 The Student Book Supply (SBS) has been serving the needs of YDS for more than seventy-five years.
 It is committed to providing YDS, Yale, and the greater New Haven community with the best in current and classic theological scholarship.
 In addition to providing textbooks for YDS classes, the SBS stocks more than 12,000 titles for practical ministry, academic study, professional service, and personal devotion.
 The bookstore also offers officially licensed YDS merchandise and sponsors periodic book signings and author lectures.

 Professionally staffed by theologically trained individuals, the SBS maintains the tradition of its earlier life as a student cooperative through its membership discount program.
-The bookstore actively participates in the wider bookselling community through membership in the Association of Theological Booksellers, the American Booksellers Association, and the IndieBound independent booksellers association.
+The bookstore actively participates in the wider bookselling community through membership in the American Booksellers Association and the IndieBound independent booksellers association.

 The YDS campus mailroom is located on the first floor of the School’s building, adjacent to the commuter lounge.
 The sole purpose of the mailroom is to receive and send YDS and University correspondence.
 YDS is not responsible for receiving or sending personal mail and packages.
 All members of the community should use their primary home address for all personal mail and package deliveries.